microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/users.md

 Some user operations can be performed by the signed-in user against their own details.
 For such operations, the user can grant the app the Microsoft Graph permissions to access their own details.
 The [User.ReadBasic.All](/graph/permissions-reference#userreadbasicall), [User.Read](/graph/permissions-reference#userread), and [User.ReadWrite](/graph/permissions-reference#userreadwrite) permissions are such permissions.

 Other operations, including managing details for other users, require administrative privileges that are granted through other Microsoft Graph permissions and [Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json).
-In addition, other operations are considered sensitive and only limited administrators can perform them.
+In addition, some operations are considered sensitive and only limited administrators can perform them.
 For more information, see [Who can reset passwords](#who-can-reset-passwords) and [Who can update sensitive attributes](#who-can-perform-sensitive-actions) sections.

 ### Default user permissions in Microsoft Entra ID

-There are two types of users in Microsoft Entra ID - members and guest users.
+There are two types of users in Microsoft Entra ID - members and guests.
 Initially, member users are created natively in the tenant.
-Guest users join the tenant through redeeming their invitation.
-Guest users join and access the tenant as business-to-business (B2B) collaboration guests.
+Guest users join the tenant through redeeming their invitation and access the tenant as business-to-business (B2B) collaboration guests.

 The set of default permissions depends on whether the user is a member or a guest user.
 For more information about what member users and guest users can do, see [What are the default user permissions in Microsoft Entra ID?](/entra/fundamentals/users-default-permissions?context=graph/context).